-Since you will be cooking, you might as well look up some keto recipes online (or offline).
 Given the restricted ingredients list, just having scrambled eggs with spinach can get boring pretty quickly, so adding a bit of variety to your meals is crucial when on keto.
-Better still, there is no shortage of keto-friendly recipes online: even if you'll try a different recipe every day, you won't go through all of them for sure.
+Thankfully, there is no shortage of keto-friendly recipes online: even if you'll try a different recipe every day, you won't go through all of them for sure.

 Biggest treadmill deal ever!
 This $4,999 running machine is just $689 at Walmart

 Deal This Walmart treadmill deal is insane: save $4,320 on a brand new, top-of-the-line folding electric treadmill

 Why HIIT workouts really work, even if you do less than five minutes of exercise

 Fitness HIIT workouts are a big deal, especially when it comes to losing weight.
 Less than five minutes a day can help you shed lbs